Psilocybe cubensis: Cultivation

 Psilocybe cubensis grows naturally in tropical and subtropical conditions, often near cattle due to the ideal conditions they provide for the growth of the fungus.
 The cow usually consumes grains or grass covered with the spores of P. cubensis and the fungus will begin to germinate within the dung.

 Mushrooms such as Psilocybe cubensis are relatively easy to cultivate indoors.
-First, spores are inoculated within sterilized jars or bags, colloquially known as grainspawn, containing a form of carbohydrate nutrient such as rye grains.
-After approximately one month, the spores fully colonize the grain spawn forming dense mycelium, which is then planted within a bulk substrate such as a coconut husk fiber and vermiculite mixture.
+First, spores are inoculated within sterilized jars or bags, colloquially known as grainspawn, containing a form of carbohydrate nutrient such as rye or milo gains.
+After approximately one month, the spores fully colonize the grain spawn forming dense mycelium, which is then mixed within a bulk substrate such as a coconut husk fiber and vermiculite mixture.
 Given proper humidity, temperature, and fresh air exchange, the substrate will produce fruiting Psilocybe cubensis bodies within a month of planting.
 To preserve potency after harvesting, growers often dehydrate the fruit and store them in air-tight containers in cool environments.

 A study conducted in 2009 showed that mushrooms grown in the dark had higher levels of psilocybin and psilocin compared to the mushrooms grown in bright, indirect light, which had minimum levels.

 Studies were conducted where an environmentally controlled wind tunnel and a computer program were used to determine the influence of humidity on the individual basidiocarps of P. cubensis which aided in mapping their growth and development.
 The transpiration and growth of the mushroom were heavily influenced by the humidity of the air, and the transpiration was accelerated at higher humidities while light did not affect the growth.
 Faster growth was observed at higher humidities.
 It was also discovered that misting enhanced both the growth and transpiration rates in the growing process of P. cubensis.